anbox-cloud/discourse-docs/ref/ams-configuration.tmpl.md

 WiFi support can be optionally enabled with the `enable_wifi` feature flag.
 Anbox will then set up a virtual WiFi device, which sits on top of an Ethernet connection and simulates a real WiFi connection.

-The feature flag will be considered by all newly launched containers once set.
+The feature flag will be considered by all newly launched instances once set.

 #### Android reboot